-Portable vaccine cooler could be life-saver
+Portable vaccine cooler could be life-saver9th September 2016

 UK: A potentially life-saving portable vaccine cooler based on ammonia absorption refrigeration has been named UK winner of this year’s James Dyson Award for young engineers.

 William Broadway, a final year graduate at Loughborough University, has developed the Isobar lightweight backpack unit to keep vaccines cold for up to six days.
 It can be recharged on the go in just over an hour, providing a safe and effective means of transportation to the on-going problem in developing countries, where limited access to electricity and healthcare centres means rural vaccine delivery can be challenging.

 The Isobar heats a mixture of ammonia and water in a lower pressure vessel.
 The ammonia vaporises and separates from the water into an upper chamber where it is trapped by a valve.
 It remains trapped until the cooling effect is needed.